-Action 2013/20 2020/21 2021/22 Develop and implement a local Healthy Weight Strategy Framework for Cardiff and the Vale by March 2020 • 2.
-Develop and expand Sustainable Food partnerships across Cardiff and the Vale by the end of March 2020 • 3.
-Ensure that a minimum 75% of food and drink sold in UHB outlets is healthier, in compliance with the UHB Restaurant and Retail Standards by end of March 2020 •
+, 1.
+Implement the 'Move More Eat Well' healthy weight Strategy & Framework for Cardiff and the Vale by March 2021 • 2.
+Further expand Sustainable Food partnerships across Cardiff and the Vale by the end of March 2021 • 3.
+Ensure that a minimum 75% of food and drink sold in UHB outlets is healthier, in compliance with the UHB Restaurant and Retail Standards by end of March 2021 •